MikMuellerDev/QuickClip/README.md

 # QuickClip
- A self hosted, simple alternative to PasteBin.
+ A self-hosted, simple alternative to PasteBin.

 ## Install
 ### Docker 🐋